learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: false
   - answer: "d.\t“Why is it that crystals are supposed to relieve depression?
 Is there any scientific evidence that this is true?”"
     correct: false
-- !Structured
-  question: "9.\tYour book describes that clinical practice often involves “empirically supported treatments” like cognitive behavioral therapy.
+- question: "9.\tYour book describes that clinical practice often involves “empirically supported treatments” like cognitive behavioral therapy.
 What does it mean to say these treatments are empirically supported? "
   answers:
   - answer: "a.\tThe treatments have been shown through systematic observation to be more effective than a control"
     correct: true